gregnazario/personal-website/README.md

 JavaScript/React in general, but it seems to work pretty much alright.

 ### Known issues
-1. Mobile "collapsed" navbar does not work properly, and when expanded all nav items are on top of each other
+1. Collapsed navbar lists items horizontally instead of vertically

 ### Future plans

-I want to add a blog on my personal website, as well as add some extra personal projects that I've collected over the years.
-Possibly, even add an in browser game to the mix.
+- Blogging will be handled via https://blog.gnazar.io
+- Add Photos and other projects to the website
+- Maybe an in-browser game?